 Postdoctoral Fellowship in Psycho-Oncology

-The Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis offers a one-year postdoctoral fellowship for an individual with doctoral-level training in behavioral medicine or health psychology.
-The fellowship begins in September.
+The Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis offers a one year postdoctoral fellowship for an individual with doctoral level training in behavioral medicine or health psychology.
+The fellowship will begin in September 2015.

-Siteman is a leader in patient care, cancer research, prevention, education and community outreach and a National Cancer Institute-designated Comprehensive Cancer Center.
-It offers the extensive expertise of more than 350 Washington University research scientists and physicians, many of whom provide care for more than 8,000 newly diagnosed cancer patients each year.
+JOB SETTING: The Siteman Cancer Center is a leader in patient care, community outreach and cancer research, prevention, and education.
+It is a National Cancer Institute-designated Comprehensive Cancer Center.
+It offers the extensive expertise of more than 350 Washington University research scientists and physicians, many of whom annually provide comprehensive care for more than 8,000 newly diagnosed cancer patients.

-The Siteman Counseling Service provides clinical services – including outpatient assessment and treatment, inpatient consultation and a variety of support services – for individuals with cancer and their family members.
-The postdoctoral fellow functions as a full member of the service, assuming the same range of responsibilities as supervisors, at the appropriate level of autonomy given the fellow’s abilities and experience.
+PROGRAM DESCRIPTION: The Siteman Counseling Service at Siteman Cancer Center provides clinical services including outpatient assessment and treatment, inpatient consultation, and a variety of support services for individuals with cancer and/or their family members.
+The postdoctoral fellow functions as a full member of the service, assuming the same range of responsibilities as supervisors at the appropriate level of autonomy given the fellow’s abilities and experience.

-The goals of the fellowship program are to provide advanced training in the provision of services to patients and their family members in a medical setting and to prepare for a position in the field of psycho-oncology or medical psychology.
-Weekly peer and individual supervision is included in the training experience, and the fellowship meets the requirements for licensure regarding postdoctoral supervised experience in the state of Missouri.
-In addition, the fellow will have access to a wide variety of didactic training experiences available at Barnes-Jewish Hospital and Washington University School of Medicine.
+The goals of the fellowship program are to provide advanced training in the provision of services in a medical setting to patients and their family members and to prepare for a position in the field of psycho-oncology or medical psychology.
+Weekly peer and individual supervision is prioritized in the training experience, and the fellowship meets the requirements for licensure regarding postdoctoral supervised experience in the state of Missouri.
+In addition, the fellow will have access to a wide variety of didactic training experiences available at Barnes-Jewish Hospital and the Washington University School of Medicine.

-The postdoctoral fellow will be offered a competitive salary and benefits package, including health insurance, vacation time and sick leave.
+SALARY/BENEFITS: The postdoctoral fellow will be offered a salary of $40,700 and a benefits package including health insurance, vacation time, and sick leave.